MaryBamisile/MS-Sentinel-and-MS-Defender-lab/README.md

 <h2>Project-lab walk-through:</h2>

 <p align="center">
-1. Go to Azure portal
+1. Go to Azure portal: https://portal.azure.com/
 <br>
 Note: I have two (2) Log Analytics workspaces at the moment.
 However, I’m going to create new one for this demo and name it Demo-workspace.
 See below screenshot for guide: